 Our Analysis and Test Results

 Light is right, and this bag nails it.
-Rated to 10 degrees, we felt this bag was warmer than the REI Co-Op Magma 10, the Nemo Sonic, and the Sea to Summit Talus 3.
+Rated to 10 degrees, we felt this bag was warmer than the REI Co-Op Magma 10, and the Nemo Sonic.
 A warm sleeper wearing some extra layers could comfortably use this bag year-round in the Sierra.
 If you're looking to kick the heat up a notch, check out the Versalite's big brother, the Western Mountaineering Antelope MF.
 If you dare to go lighter, the REI Co-Op Magma 10 is the lightest bag in our review.

-The shell fabric feels less durable than the MicroLite XP used on the Western Mountaineering Antelope, prompting our testers to take extra care when hunkering down amongst the rocks and sticks, but we experienced no tears or escaping feathers during the testing process.
+The shell fabric feels less durable than the MicroLite XP used on the Western Mountaineering Antelope and the Kodiak, prompting our testers to take extra care when hunkering down amongst the rocks and sticks, but we experienced no tears or escaping feathers during the testing process.

 The Versalite strikes a nice balance between thermal efficiency and room to move around or layer up.
 While not as luxuriously sized as the Nemo Sonic, it has three more inches in the shoulders than the slimmed down but super warm Feathered Friends Snowbunting.
 These extra inches help keep the Versalite versatile, making room for comfort when temps hover around freezing and making room for a puffy jacket when they drop into the low teens.

 Like the Antelope, the Versalite has a big draft collar with its own dedicated cinch cord for dialing in comfort and keeping out the cold air.
-Our testers felt that the hood was shallow compared to the better fitting hood on the Editor's Choice Award winning Mountain Hardwear Phantom Torch 3, but if you primarily sleep on your back, the drawstring does a fine job keeping the hood over your forehead.
+Our testers felt that the hood was shallow compared to the better fitting hood on the Editor's Choice Award-winning Western Mountaineering Kodiak MF, but if you primarily sleep on your back, the drawstring does a fine job keeping the hood over your forehead.

 The Versalite packs down smaller than any other bag in this review except for the super compressable REI Co-Op Magma 10, making it an excellent choice for multi-day climbing and ski touring endeavors when your pack is crammed to the brim with gear.
 It stuffs down to 8"x15" in its included stuff sack and much smaller in a compression sack.
 Due to the thin, lightweight shell fabric, we recommend taking extra care when stuffing this bag directly into the bottom of a pack, watching out for sharp, pointy object or getting the bag caught in the backpack zipper.

 Our testers' favorite thing about both Western Mountaineering bags in this review is the awesome snag-free zipper.
 It's vastly superior to the zippers on all of the other bags, due to the stiff tape that is sewn in on both sides of the zipper.
-The Kelty Cosmic Down 0, the Feathered Friends Snowbunting, and the Brooks Range Drift -10 employ as a similar stiff tape design around the zippers, but they don't even come close to the easy gliding of the Western Mountaineering zipper.
+The Kelty Cosmic Down 0, the Feathered Friends Snowbunting employs a similar stiff tape design around the zippers, but it doesn't even come close to the easy gliding of the Western Mountaineering zipper.

-The full-length draft tube completely eliminates cold air and moisture from entering through the zipper, but never gets snagged when you need to make a quick exit.
-The velcro closure system for the hood and draft collar is minimal but effective at keeping cold air out, unless you thrash around in your sleep all night, and require bigger velcro tabs like the ones found on the Mountain Hardwear Phantom Torch 3 or the Nemo Sonic.
+The full-length draft tube eliminates cold air and moisture from entering through the zipper, but never gets snagged when you need to make a quick exit.
+The velcro closure system for the hood and draft collar is minimal but effective at keeping cold air out, unless you thrash around in your sleep all night, and require bigger velcro tabs like the ones found on the Nemo Sonic.
 The Versalite comes with a giant-sized storage sack to help the 20oz of down retain its lofting ability.

 The 12 denier ExtemeLite shell fabric is incredibly weather resistance for the weight.
 In our light rain test, the shell fabric easily repelled water, and no moisture penetrated the zipper or the stitching around the baffles.
 In our submersion tests, the Versalite absorbed marginally more water than the Antelope, but stayed dryer than the heavier Nemo Sonic, Big Agnes Storm King 0, and the Kelty Cosmic Down 0.

-The Versalite is not as weather resistant as the Western Mountaineering Antelope or the Mountain Hardwear Phantom Torch 3.
+The Versalite is not as weather resistant as the Western Mountaineering Antelope.
 If you're in search of a very weather resistant, warmer bag that is still fairly lightweight, check out the Feathered Friends Snowbunting.

-$575 gets you a high-quality, versatile down bag, that you could potentially use throughout the year.
-While this is a big investment compared to the Best Buy Award winning Rab Ascent 900, you will save space in your pack, keep weight off your back, and have an easier time slogging around in the mountains.
+$575 gets you a high-quality, versatile down bag that you could potentially use throughout the year.
+While this is a big investment compared to the Best Buy Award winning Thermarest Questar 0, you will save space in your pack, keep weight off your back, and have an easier time slogging around in the mountains.
 Light is right!
 The included stuff sack allows for fully lofted storage, extending the life of the bag.
 Western Mountaineering bags are made in sunny San Jose, California.

 The Western Mountaineering Versalite is a top of the line bag.
 While expensive, you definitely get what you pay for, which is an incredible warmth-to-weight ratio, great features like the comfy draft collar, and a light and weather resistant shell.
 Did we mention the zipper to rule all zippers?
 If you tend to sleep warm and want to go fast and light, this bag is a smart choice.